Quantitative Study: Specialty Coffee Consumer Behaviors, Motivations, and Perceptions

 As a specialty coffee community, we pay a lot of attention to the diverse range of tactile flavours that can be discovered in our favourite brew.

 Whether at home, in a coffee shop or in the workplace, our surroundings also have a big impact on where and when we choose to savour the moment.
-Although personal preferences may differ, we all recognise the range of factors that in influence our purchasing decisions when it comes to coffee.
+Although personal preferences may differ, we all recognize the range of factors that in influence our purchasing decisions when it comes to coffee.

 A Blueprint for Farmworker Inclusion